 FIRST: Fostering Innovation & Relevance Through STEM and Trades

-Program Focus: The program at the Pruden Center for Industry will focus on the integration of STEM concepts and engineering embodied in industrial trades, health sciences, automotive technology, information technology and human services career fields.
+Program Focus: The program at the Governor’s STEM Academy focuses on the integration of STEM concepts and engineering embodied in industrial trades, health sciences, automotive technology, information technology and human services career fields.

-Partnership Members: The Pruden Center for Industry and Technology; Suffolk Economic Development; Paul D. Camp Community College; Hampton Roads Research Partnership; Isle of Wight County Public Schools; Suffolk City Public Schools; Isle of Wight Chamber of Commerce; Isle of Wight Economic Development; Isle of Wight County Government; City of Suffolk Public Works; Old Dominion University; and VMASC.
+Partnership Members: The College and Career Academy at Pruden; Suffolk Economic Development; Paul D. Camp Community College; Hampton Roads Research Partnership; Suffolk City Public Schools; City of Suffolk Public Works-GIS, Storm Water, and Planning Divisions; Old Dominion University; MYMIC; Virginia Cyber Alliance; and VMASC.

 Fiscal Agent: City of Suffolk Public Schools